Trimbex/Home_Appliance_Control_System/README.md

 - [Mohamed Hany Mohamed Fadel](https://github.com/Mohamed-Fadel222)

 ## Project Description
-The goal of this project is to develop a small prototype for a Python-based home appliances control system.
+The goal of this project is to develop a prototype for a Python-based home appliances control system.
 The system will allow users to control home appliances and monitor certain environmental conditions through a Tkinter desktop application.

 ### Features:
 1. **Python Desktop Application Development**: